 Many of us use email a lot these days.
-It has always been one of the most common forms of communication anywhere that I’ve worked and as with anything, there are people that use it badly and people that use it well.
+It has always been one of the most common forms of communication anywhere that I’ve worked.
+As with anything, there are people that use it badly and people that use it well.

 Being a written form of digital communication, you have to be really careful with it.
 I’ve witnessed a few situations where people have sent a controversial email only to madly try and recall it.
 Well, most of the time, you can’t guarantee that someone hasn’t seen that email, even if it was recalled from most people successfully.